 Some dividend distributions — if the underlying securities are municipal bonds, for example — can be tax-exempt.
 The mutual fund will specify what part of an income dividend is taxable, and whether that part is qualified, on the 1099-DIV statement that you receive before you file your taxes.

 Capital Gains Distributions

-If the mutual fund holds an underlying security for more than a year before selling it for a profit, the resulting distribution is taxed at the long-term capital gains rate, 15 percent as of 2012.
+If the mutual fund holds an underlying security for more than a year before selling it for a profit, the resulting distribution is taxed at the long-term capital gains rate.
 Securities held less than a year by the fund result in short-term capital gain distributions, which are taxed as ordinary income.
 If the fund has net losses on its sales for any year, no capital gains distribution will be made, and those losses can be used to offset gains in succeeding years.